Minneapolis Theft Lawyer

 - Committing wage theft

-Because the law defines various ways theft could be committed, you may find yourself facing accusations even though you didn't intend to do anything unlawful.
+Because the law defines various ways theft could be committed, you may face accusations even though you didn't intend to do anything unlawful.
 At Brockton D. Hunter P.A., we're ready to listen to your side of the story and develop a defense that allows your voice to be heard.
 Speak with our Minneapolis theft attorneys about your case as soon as possible.

 Is Theft a Misdemeanor or Felony in Minnesota?